-The hearts, or trunk and leaf bases of agaves (or what many Mexicans call maguey), known as cabezas, were gathered and slow roasted by native people to prepare a sweet and nutritious food called mezcal.
-Spaniards quickly learned to ferment and distill the mezcal to create the liquors we know as mescal (and its regional variants, e.g., bacanora) and tequila today.
-By law, tequila is always made from the blue agave, a variety of Agave angustifolia known as A. angustifolia tequilana, and only in certain designated regions of west-central Mexico.
-Mescal can be made from many of the 400+ known species of agave (and may also have other added ingredients), although it is typically made from regional varieties of Agave angustifolia.
+The hearts, or trunk and leaf bases of agaves (what many Mexicans call maguey), known as cabezas, were gathered and slow roasted by native people to prepare a sweet and nutritious food called mezcal.
+Spaniards quickly learned to ferment and distill the mezcal to create the liquors we know today as mescal (and its regional variants, e.g., bacanora) and teguila.
+By law, teguila is always made from the blue agave, a variety of Agave angustifolia known as A. angustifolia tequilana (or A. angustifolia weberiana), and only in certain designated regions of west-central Mexico.
+Mescal can be made from many of the 400+ known species of agave (and may also have other added ingredients), although it is typically made from regional varieties of the very widespread Agave angustifolia.
 In La Serrana today, certain native agave plants also are used to distill mescal de Bacanora, a potent artisanal mescal similar to "white lightning."
 [Endnote 1]

 Of the native mammals, mule deer (in low elevations), white-tailed deer (largely restricted to higher elevations), rabbits, and perhaps bighorn sheep were the most commonly consumed meats in prehistoric times.
-Today, as in centuries past, Yaqui and Mayo Indians use small stuffed heads with antlers of white-tailed deer as headdresses for special dancers ("deer dancers") during certain religious ceremonies, suggesting the prominence and importance of deer in those cultures.
+Today, as in centuries past, Yaqui and Mayo People use small stuffed heads with antlers of white-tailed deer as headdresses for special dancers (deer dancers) during certain religious ceremonies, suggesting the prominence and importance of deer in those cultures.
 Hunted less commonly were pronghorn and javelina.
 Predators have rarely, if ever, been hunted for meat (e.g. mountain lion, jaguar, ocelot, black bear, coyote, gray wolf, and foxes).
-In addition to large quantities of fish and shellfish (and some sea lion), the Seri also used to eat pelicans seasonally, but sea turtles were a primary source of protein overall.
+In addition to large quantities of fish and shellfish (and some sea lion), the Seri People also used to eat pelicans seasonally.
+However, sea turtles were their primary source of protein.